Skip to main content

 Our hip joints are protected by a cushion of connective tissue known as cartilage.
 As we age, the cartilage that cushions our hip joints wears down.
 As the cartilage wears away it can lead to arthritis and other common conditions that eventually result in end-stage joint disease.

 When hip joint cartilage weakens to the point of bone-on-bone contact you will more than likely know it by the increased pain and decreased mobility.
-Hip replacement surgery performed by an orthopaedic surgeon is a proven way to relieve hip pain and restore mobility.
+Hip replacement surgery performed by an orthopedic surgeon is a proven way to relieve hip pain and restore mobility.

-During hip replacement surgery, an orthopaedic surgeon replaces one or both ends of the damaged hip joint with artificial parts.
+During hip replacement surgery, an orthopedic surgeon replaces one or both ends of the damaged hip joint with artificial parts.
 These parts may be metal on plastic or ceramic on plastic.
 The goal of hip replacement surgery is to minimize pain so you can resume regular activity.

 What conditions lead to hip replacement?

-The most common condition that leads to hip replacement is arthritis.
+The most common condition that leads to hip replacement is arthritis

-“More specifically, it’s the degeneration of the cartilage of the hip joint that results in the need for a hip replacement,” says an orthopaedic surgeon at The Iowa Clinic.
+“More specifically, it’s the degeneration of the cartilage of the hip joint that results in the need for a hip replacement,” says an orthopedic surgeon at The Iowa Clinic.
 “And a common symptom of hip joint degeneration is hip or groin pain.”

 Osteoarthritis, rheumatoid arthritis and traumatic arthritis can all affect the hip.
 Avascular necrosis is another common hip problem that can lead to bone loss and the need for a hip replacement.